• Loading stock data...

 J.P.
 Morgan analysts described the deal as “a surprise,” saying investors likely thought there might be a “partial role” for Paramount with UFC’s rights distribution, as opposed to a “full buyout.”

 The NFL and NBA, for example, split up their media rights across multiple partners.
-The NFL is expected to opt out of its current 11-year, $111 billion media rights arrangement with partners Amazon Prime Video, CBS, ESPN, Fox, and NBC after the 2029 season (the deals are supposed to run through the 2033 season), while the NBA’s new $77 billion media rights deal, which kicks in next season, is with Disney, NBC, and Amazon.
+The NFL is expected to opt out of its current 11-year, $111 billion media-rights arrangement with partners Amazon Prime Video, CBS, ESPN, Fox, and NBC after the 2029 season (the deals are supposed to run through the 2033 season), while the NBA’s new $77 billion media-rights deal, which kicks in next season, is with Disney, NBC, and Amazon.

 UFC just sold all of its U.S. media rights to one entity, Paramount.

 Similar to Morgan Stanley, J.P.
-Morgan noted that the agreement is “consistent” with plans laid out by then-new Paramount chair and CEO David Ellison last July, that the company would be “opportunistic on sports rights coming to market.”
+Morgan noted the agreement is “consistent” with plans laid out by then-new Paramount chair and CEO David Ellison last July, that the company would be “opportunistic on sports rights coming to market.”

 MLB is also marketing a short-term package of rights that is being abandoned by ESPN, and CBS Sports president and CEO David Berson said during a Tuesday event to preview the network’s 2025 NFL coverage that “there are a lot of baseball fans around here, including some of our new management.”